Version: 1.5.0.6

 Adding From a Website

-The easiest way to get items into Beacon is using the Import from Website button described above.
+The easiest way to get items into Beacon is using the Import URL button described above.
 Enter the full URL to a web page containing the cheat codes, and Beacon will attempt to do the rest.

 This feature works with most websites, but some websites such as Google Docs will not work with Beacon.